-The following items must be emailed to the Graduate Coordinator:
+The following items must be submitted via the online application:

-- 1. Concurrent Enrollment Request Form - 2.
-Statement of Purpose - One Letter of Recommendation (LOR) (from an IMSE faculty member) - 4.
+- 1. Concurrent Enrollment Request Form - Statement of Purpose - One Letter of Recommendation (LOR) (from an IMSE faculty member) - 4.
 Résumé/C.V. - 5.
 Transcript (obtained from your undergraduate academic adviser) - Undergraduate grad plan (from your undergraduate academic adviser)

-If a hardcopy LOR is in a sealed envelope, the student must hand-deliver the document and it must remain unopened.
+^{} If a hardcopy LOR is in a sealed envelope, the student must hand-deliver the document and it must remain unopened.
 If the LOR is submitted via email, the faculty member must email it to the Graduate Coordinator directly.
 If an LOR is submitted contrary to these instructions, it will not be marked as having been received and the application may be marked as "Incomplete."